ndg63276/alexa-youtube/README.md

 * 22nd August 2018: Fixed a bug where channels turn up in video search results, eg in Play videos by The Beatles.
 * 4th January 2019: Now works in 5 languages, thanks to everyone who helped!
 * 1st February 2019: Live videos don't seem to be working.
 Have updated the list of commands.
+* 3rd February 2019: Live videos fixed on video devices, not audio.

 ## Features
-* Play audio (currently no video) from YouTube videos
+* Play audio from YouTube videos
+* Play video (if supported) on live videos or if you ask for just one specific video (command 8)

 ## Skill Commands